dhcai21/HaploDMF/README.md

 #### Command
 `Example:   ./haplodmf.sh -i alignment.sam -r reference.fasta -o result -p prefix -t 8`<BR/>

-`If you want to output the SNV sites only:   ./rvhaplo.sh -i alignment.sam -r reference.fasta -os 1`<BR/>

-`If you have multiple CPU cores, you can set the value of "-t" to accelerate the running.`<BR/>

 ```
 Required arguments:
     -i | --input:                     alignment file (sam)